FuelLabs/sway-standards/docs/src/src-11-security-information.md

 #### `source_release: Option<String>`

 The release identifier of this build, ideally corresponding to a tag on git that can be rebuilt to reproduce the same binary.
-3rd party build verification tools will use this tag to identify a matching github release.
+3rd party build verification tools will use this tag to identify a matching GitHub release.

 #### `source_revision: Option<String>`

 The revision identifier of this build, usually a git commit hash that can be rebuilt to reproduce the same binary.
-3rd party build verification tools will use this tag to identify a matching github release.
+3rd party build verification tools will use this tag to identify a matching GitHub release.

 #### `auditors: Option<Vec<String>>`